charya-s/eight_values_app/README.md

 ### Setting Up the Data
 Each question (out of the 70 available) has four values for "econ" (economic axis), "dipl" (diplomatic axis), "govt" (civil axis) and "scty" (societal axis) <strong>(question_data.dart).</strong>

-Also, each answer is given a weighting with "Strongly Agree" given a weight of 1, "Agree" given a weight of 0.5, "Neutral" given a weight of 0, "Disagree" given a weight of -0.5 and "Strongly Disgaree" given a weight of -1 <strong>(answer_data.dart).</strong>
+Also, each answer is given a weighting with "Strongly Agree" given a weight of 1, "Agree" given a weight of 0.5, "Neutral" given a weight of 0, "Disagree" given a weight of -0.5 and "Strongly Disagree" given a weight of -1 <strong>(answer_data.dart).</strong>

 Finally, a list of ideologies is created with a score for each axis that would result in that ideology being selected <strong>(result_data.dart)</strong> along with a list of titles for each axis that is dependant on the score for that axis <strong>(axis_data.dart)</strong>.